 Burned Parts at Rear of the Chamber

 If the burned parts are near the rear of the chamber, the cause is usually found within the pumping system.
 Check for significant amounts of oil at the back of the chamber.
 If found, wipe clean.
 Check periodically for return of oil.
 If oil returns, check valves for correct operation.
-Also check valve seals for dirt which may have been drawn in and is preventing valves from completely closing.
+Also, check valve seals for dirt which may have been drawn in and is preventing valves from completely closing.
 Make certain oil is not fouled with water.
 This will reduce its effectiveness.
-Check to see if pumpdown times have risen.
-Check that diffusion pump is operating at recommended temperature.
-Lower than normal temperature may indicate a burned out heater or improper coolant flow.
+Check to see if pump-down times have risen.
+Check that the diffusion pump is operating at the recommended temperature.
+Lower than normal temperature may indicate a burned-out heater or improper coolant flow.
 Higher than normal temperature may indicate inadequate coolant flow or blocked coolant line.
-Also check planetary drive feedthrough for leaks.
+Also, check planetary drive feedthrough for leaks.

 Discoloration on All Parts